christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 Before using workflow orchestration, make sure all of the following are true:

-1. The GitHub App for the target environment exists, is installed on the repository, and its credentials have been uploaded to the environment Key Vault.
+1. The GitHub App for the target environment exists, is installed on the repository, and its private key has been uploaded to the environment Key Vault.
 See [GitHub App Creation Guide](./github-app-creation.md).
 2. The Functions app has valid `Github` configuration values for owner, repo, branch, app id, installation id, private key, retry schedule, and workflow timeout.
 3. The GitHub Actions service principal for each target environment can authenticate to Azure through OIDC.
 4. The dispatcher storage account grants that service principal the built-in `Storage Queue Data Message Sender` role so the workflow can publish to `default-queue` with `--auth-mode login`.